Biosystems-Analytics-Lab/shellcast/docs/README.md

-# README.md (`doc` directory)
+# README.md (`docs` directory)

-The `doc` directory contains several markdown documents explaining how to perform a variety of tasks related to ShellCast.
+The `docs` directory contains several markdown documents explaining how to perform a variety of tasks related to ShellCast.

 ## Directory Contents